-3.10 CONTROL AND EXPANSION JOINTS
+3.12 CONTROL AND EXPANSION JOINTS

-- A. Do not continue horizontal joint reinforcement through control and expansion joints. - B. Install preformed control joint device in continuous lengths.
-Seal butt and corner joints in accordance with manufacturer's instructions. - C. Size control joint in accordance with Section 07900 for sealant performance. - D. Form expansion joint as detailed.
+- A. Do not continue horizontal joint reinforcement through control and expansion joints. - B. Form control joint with a sheet building paper bond breaker fitted to one side of the hollow contour end of the block unit.
+Fill the resultant core with grout fill.
+Rake joint at exposed unit faces for placement of backer rod and sealant. - C. Install preformed control joint device in continuous lengths.
+Seal butt and corner joints in accordance with manufacturer's instructions. - D. Size control joint in accordance with Section 07900 for sealant performance. - E. Form expansion joint as detailed.

-3.11 BUILT-IN WORK
+3.13 BUILT-IN WORK

-- A. As work progresses, install built-in metal door and glazed frames, fabricated metal frames, window frames, wood nailing strips, fireplace accessories, anchor bolts, plates, and other items to be built-in the work and furnished by other sections. - B. Install built-in items plumb and level. - C. Bed anchors of metal door and glazed frames in adjacent mortar joints.
+- A. As work progresses, install built-in metal door and glazed frames, fabricated metal frames, window frames, wood nailing strips, fireplace accessories, anchor bolts, plates, and other items to be built-in the work and furnished by other sections. - B. Install built-in items plumb and level.

+- C. Bed anchors of metal door and glazed frames in adjacent mortar joints.
 Fill frame voids solid with grout.
-Fill adjacent masonry cores with grout minimum 12 inches from framed openings. - D. Do not build in organic materials subject to deterioration.

-- A. Maximum Variation From Alignment of Columns: 1/4 inch. - B. Maximum Variation From Unit to Adjacent Unit: 1/32 inch. - C. Maximum Variation from Plane of Wall: 1/4 inch in 10 ft and 1/2 inch in 20 ft or more.

-- D. Maximum Variation from Plumb: 1/4 inch per story non-cumulative; 1/2 inch in two stories or more. - E. Maximum Variation from Level Coursing: 1/8 inch in 3 ft and 1/4 inch in 10 ft; 1/2 inch in 30 ft. - F. Maximum Variation of Joint Thickness: 1/8 inch in 3 ft. - G. Maximum Variation from Cross Sectional Thickness of Walls: 1/4 inch.

-3.13 CUTTING AND FITTING

-- A. Cut and fit for chases, pipes, conduit, sleeves, and grounds.
-Coordinate with other sections of work to provide correct size, shape, and location. - B. Obtain approval prior to cutting or fitting masonry work not indicated or where appearance or strength of masonry work may be impaired.

-- A. Remove excess mortar and mortar smears as work progresses. - B. Replace defective mortar.
+Fill adjacent masonry cores with grout minimum 12 inches from framed openings. - D. Do not build in organic materials subject to deterioration. - 3.14 TOLERANCES - A. Maximum Variation From Alignment of Columns: 1/4 inch. - B. Maximum Variation From Unit to Adjacent Unit: 1/32 inch. - C. Maximum Variation from Plane of Wall: 1/4 inch in 10 ft and 1/2 inch in 20 ft or more. - D. Maximum Variation from Plumb: 1/4 inch per story non-cumulative; 1/2 inch in two stories or more. - E. Maximum Variation from Level Coursing: 1/8 inch in 3 ft and 1/4 inch in 10 ft; 1/2 inch in 30 ft. - F. Maximum Variation of Joint Thickness: 1/8 inch in 3 ft. - G. Maximum Variation from Cross Sectional Thickness of Walls: 1/4 inch. - 3.15 CUTTING AND FITTING - A. Cut and fit for chases, pipes, conduit, sleeves, and grounds.
+Coordinate with other sections of work to provide correct size, shape, and location. - B. Obtain approval prior to cutting or fitting masonry work not indicated or where appearance or strength of masonry work may be impaired. - 3.16 MOCK-UP - A. Provide a 4 ft. by 4 ft. mock-up panel on the job site to be used as a standard for similar masonry construction on the project. - 3.17 CLEANING - A. Remove excess mortar and mortar smears as work progresses. - B. Replace defective mortar.
 Match adjacent work. - C. Clean soiled surfaces with cleaning solution. - D. Use non-metallic tools in cleaning operations.